schambeck/spring-rest/README.md

 # spring-rest

-Spring Boot REST server application using Reactive WebFlux (Mono and Flux types) and traditional blocking approach with H2 in-memory database.
+Spring Boot REST server application using Reactive WebFlux and traditional blocking approach with H2 in-memory database.

 ## Postman
 Use the following collection in order to test its requests: